yojoots/libbitcoin-system-wiki/Expression-Principle.md

 Catallactics considers only the consequences of independent actors.
 When a person pays a tax, he is presumed to be expressing the preference of another person, as tax is by its nature involuntary trade.
 Similarly, slavery implies expression of the slaver’s preferences, not those of the slave.

-It is sometimes argued that, because a life is temporary, that time is valuable.
+It is sometimes argued that time is valuable because life is temporary.
 This is not the basis of [time preference](Time-Preference-Fallacy).
 The impermanence of a person is of no consequence to catallactics.
 A person may live forever yet is still presumed to exhibit a preference for goods sooner than later.
 Infinite life does not imply no desire to consume.

 **Action is the expression of human preference through goods.** Processes directed by humans are action, processes directed by machines are goods.
 In other words, production, labor, and leisure are actions, while websites, assembly lines, and cars are goods.